Break strategies compared: which method fits your workflow

 Are frequent microbreaks better than longer breaks?

 No – they serve different purposes.
 Microbreaks (30-60 seconds every 15-20 minutes) prevent physical fatigue and attention decay within a focus session.
-Clinical research shows they reduce eye strain and musculoskeletal tension.
+Clinical research on the 20-20-20 rule shows they reduce digital eye strain and dry eye symptoms [4].
 Longer breaks (5-20 minutes after 25-120 minutes of work) provide genuine mental recovery and emotional restoration.
-The best approach layers both: use longer breaks as your primary strategy, then add microbreaks during high-pressure or physically demanding work.
+The best approach layers both: use longer breaks as your primary strategy, then add microbreaks during high-pressure or visually demanding work.

 What break strategy works best for creative work?